shimmerumass/shimmer-data-sync-api/README.md

 ├── test/                      # scripts to test the decoder code └── README.md
 ```

+- **Flexible Time-Based Grouping for Shimmer Data:**
+  - Decoded records are grouped by device and patient, and then split into groups where all records are within a tunable time window (default: 15 seconds) of each other, regardless of date boundaries.
+  - Each group is assigned a unique `group_id` (e.g., `group1`, `group2`, ...) based on the earliest timestamp in the group.
+  - This allows for robust handling of recordings that are close in time but not exactly synchronized, and supports both single- and dual-shimmer scenarios.
+Grouping is not strictly by date, but by temporal proximity.

 ## Contributing
 This project is part of the Shimmer UMass research platform.
 For access or collaboration, contact the Shimmer research team.